Skip to main content

 Most project management software allows you to view project data in different ways—whether that’s a Kanban board, a task list, a timeline, or calendar view.

-Typically, as part of the communication functionality, or as a standalone feature, project management software lets you share documents, images, spreadsheets, and other files and organize this information in a central repository so it’s easy to find.
+As part of the communication functionality or as a standalone feature, project management software lets you share documents, images, spreadsheets, and other files, and then organize this information in a central repository so it’s easy to find.
+Some tools will also offer collaborative editing on these files.

 Having this content accessible across the project team and other stakeholders eliminates hours spent tracking down files and fosters collaboration across team members.